 - Locking of the jaw joint or jaw that goes out of place

 TMJ leads to the teeth/jaw injury and incorrect position, teeth grinding, stress, arthritis, and gum chewing.

-If you were diagnosed TMJ, Modern Dental Care Mauritius suggests the treatments listed below which work best in combination.
+If you were diagnosed with TMJ, we suggest the treatments listed below which work best in combination.
 You may get feel better if use all of them.

 Soft food diet:

 - Cut food into very small pieces so that it is easier to chew.